 - Ensuring technical compatibility with other networks across the border

-The main challenge the national electricity operators face is balancing supply and demand (disturbance handling, management of shortage situations and congestion management).
+The main challenge the national electricity operators face is balancing supply and demand (disturbance handling, management of shortage situations, and congestion management).

 Nowadays, the share of renewable energy in a power mix represents a considerable portion.
 Introducing unreliable renewable sources can lead to more challenges for the network operator.
-For example, following figure demonstrate share of wind energy in power generation of US states.
-Some states rely on wind power more than 25%.
+For example, the following figure demonstrate the share of wind energy in power generation of US states.
+Some states rely on wind power by more than 25%.
 Using unpredictable wind energy as a big share in a power mix makes a real challenge for national electricity operators when maintaining the balance between supply and demand.

 It is interesting to analyse what happens if a power plant in an electricity supply system fails (for example no enough wind for power generation) or if demand rises due to increased consumption.
 The imbalance between demand and supply in the network is revealed by the deviation from normal of the grid frequency as shown in the figure.